Bromus madritensis: Description

-Bromus madritensis is an winter annual grass, growing solitary or tufted, with erect or ascending culms growing 20-70 cm high.
+Bromus madritensis is a winter annual grass, growing solitary or tufted, with erect or ascending culms growing 20-70 cm high.
 The leaf sheaths are downy or slightly hairy.
 The grass lacks auricles and the glabrous ligules are 1.5-2 mm long.
 Its flat leaf blades are either glabrous or slightly hairy, and measure 4-20 cm long and 1-5 mm wide.
 The erect and ellipsoid panicles are 3-12 cm long and 2-6 cm wide, with short branches that ascend and slightly spread.
 The branches never droop and bear one or two spikelets each.
 The spikelets are 4-6 cm long, longer than the panicle branches, and bear seven to eleven florets.
 The spikelets vary in color from green to distinctly purplish-red.
 The lightly hairy glumes taper at their ends and have translucent margins.
 The lower glumes are one-nerved and 5-10 mm long, and the upper glumes are three-nerved and 10-15 mm long.
 The glabrous and slightly rough lemmas are 1.5-2 cm long.
 The lemmas are hairier towards their edges and have five to seven veins.
 The awns are about the same length, 1.2-2.3 cm long, and curve slightly.
 The anthers are 0.5-1 mm long.
 The caryopses are as long as 11 mm.

 The grass emerges in early winter and remains dormant until spring when heavy rainfall and higher temperatures stimulate growth.
 Plants flower from this period typically until May when water stress inhibits the grass.
 Populations grow during periods of heavy rainfall and populations can be wiped out during extended periods of drought.

 The grass alters soil conditions and the competition brought about by the grass both negatively affect native plant populations, and the highly flammable nature of the grass produces wildfires in North American communities where fire was previously rare.
 Dry florets of the weed entangle themselves in animal hair and can tear at the digestive tracts of foraging livestock.